jekyll/jekyll/docs/_posts/2017-10-19-diversity-open-source.markdown

 (There's also an up-to-date listing of all of our first-timers only issues [here](https://github.com/jekyll/jekyll/issues?q=is%3Aissue+is%3Aopen+label%3Afirst-time-only))

-These issues are designed only to be done by someone who has had little to no exposure to contributing to open source before, and are offering full support from project maintainers in case a question arises.
+These issues are designed only to be taken on by someone who has had little to no exposure to contributing to open source before, and additionally, project maintainers offer support in case a question arises.

-Jekyll is a very big and popular open source project, and we hope that with these issues, we can help people who haven't contributed to open source before to catch a footing in these unsteady waters.
+Jekyll is a very big and popular open source project, and we hope that with these special issues, we can help people who haven't contributed to open source before to catch a footing in these unsteady waters.

 ## Be nice